N00byEdge/CQL/README.md

 # Lookups
 First of all, all lookup tables use transparent comparators.
 Feel free to use lookup methods with anything comparable to your type parts.

-To get your data out again, the simplest method is `std::shared_ptr<Entry const> Table::lookup<N>(T const &)`.
-This will do a lookup on the `N`th part of your type and grab one that is equal and hand you a shared pointer to it.
+To get your data out again, the simplest method is `Entry const *Table::lookup<N>(T const &)`.
+This will do a lookup on the `N`th part of your type and grab one that is equal and hand you a pointer to it.

 # Iteration
 You can iterate over the container like any other: